What Is Stage 1 Mesothelioma?

 In general, stage 1 patients are good candidates for mesothelioma surgery.
 At this stage, surgeons are usually able to completely remove all visible parts of a tumor.

-Studies show that patients who receive surgery during stage 1 of pleural mesothelioma have survival rates between 10 and 24 months, although some patients have survived much longer.
+Studies show that patients who receive surgery during stage 1 of pleural mesothelioma have survival rates between 10-24 months, although some patients have survived much longer.

 However, many factors may influence whether a patient is a candidate for surgery:

-- Cell type: Many doctors believe only epithelioid and mixed/biphasic cell types may be resectable.
+- Cell type: Many doctors believe only epithelioid and mixed/biphasic cell types may be appropriate for resection (surgical removal of cancer tumors).

 - Location: Tumors that form close to vital organs may be too risky to remove through surgery.

-- Patient health: Surgery for mesothelioma can be dangerous and incredibly taxing on the body.
-Even if a patient is diagnosed early, if they are in poor health, surgery may not be offered as it would be unsafe.
+- Patient health: Surgery for mesothelioma can be dangerous and difficult on the body.
+Even if a patient is diagnosed early, if they are in poor health, surgery may not be offered if it would be unsafe.

 Common stage 1 mesothelioma surgery options include: